-For TEOs that will receive less than \$50,000 of learner component funding
+For TEOs that will receive less than \$100,000 of learner component funding

-- 60. TEOs that receive less than \$50,000 of learner component funding will not be required to set or meet performance expectations. - 61.
-The TEC must pay such TEOs their full learner component allocation based on the funding formula and rates set out in paragraphs 45-49.

-- 62. The TEC has discretion to determine that: - a. any TEO that receives less than \$50,000 of learner component funding must set and meet performance expectations for learner component funding, and payments for the learner component will then be made in accordance with paragraph 51; or - b. any TEO that receives more than \$50,000 of learner component funding is not required to set or meet performance expectations, and payments for the learner component will then be made in accordance with paragraph 61.
+- 50. TEOs that receive less than \$100,000 of learner component funding will not be required to set or meet performance expectations. - 51.
+Subject to paragraph 52, the TEC must pay such TEOs their full learner component allocation based on the funding formula and rates set out in paragraphs 42-46. - 52.
+The TEC has discretion to determine that any TEO that receives less than \$100,000 of learner component funding must set and meet performance expectations for learner component funding, and payments for the learner component will then be made in accordance with paragraph 48.